 - Vertical axis

-- Shows fixed values from -30 dBm to -120 dBm.
-"Excellent" values are green and near -30 whilst poor values show in red and are closer to -120.
+- Shows scores from 0.0 (Poor) to 5.0 (Excellent).
+Excellent values are green and near 5 whilst poor values show in red and are closer to 0.
 Hover on the chart to see exact values.
-Note: any values outside this range typically indicate no reading so these are mapped to -120.

 - The threshold is shown as a horizontal purple line on the chart with the actual threshold value on the far right.
 If configured, a health alert can be sent when the signal strength drops below the threshold.

 - Adjusts according to the selected time period to show hours in day view and days in week and month views; redraws if the time zone is changed at the top right of the Details page.

 Note: When signal strength is lost, Highlight shows this as a gap in the chart.
 Whilst there is no signal strength, there is also no information on cell tower ID, network or radio technology so Highlight registers these values as 0 or null.
 Changes to null values are not shown as blips - only changes to genuine values are shown.

 - Shows blips for changes in the cell tower ID

 Cradlepoint: Tower changes are not reported in Highlight as the data is not provided by the device

 - Shows blips for changes in the network - for example Vodafone to O2

 - Shows blips for changes in the radio technology - for example LTE to Wcdma

 Highlight displays the average recorded value for each signal strength data point in the time period: